 Numerous skylights work in collaboration with the atrium, allowing living spaces to breathe and be bathed with the light that filters through from the outside.
 The base colour palette of the home is light and bright, with colours layered throughout via iconic mid-century pieces and soft furnishings.

-The clients desired a home that focused heavily on clever zoning and introspective architecture with organic indoor/outdoor integration.
+The clients desired a home that focused heavily on clever zoning and introspective design with organic indoor/outdoor integration.
 The Yuille residence was designed to provide an open oasis with a series of pavilions creating a space of light and transparency.
 Peeling layers from Palm Springs and mid-century architecture, the Yuille is a modern family home which emphasises togetherness and family interaction.